HL7/davinci-ra/input/pagecontent/general-guidance.md

 ### Attribution

 Member attribution establishes associations between providers and payers.
 The process of establishing and exchanging patient lists for risk adjustment coding gap report is not in the scope of this implementation guide.
-One possible way of exchanging Member Attribution Lists between providers and payers is described in the [Da Vinci - Risk Based Contracts Member Attribution (ATR) List IG].
+One possible way of exchanging Member Attribution Lists between providers and payers is described in the [Da Vinci - Member Attribution (ATR) List] implementation guide.

 ### Must Support
 Certain elements in the profiles defined in this implementation guide are marked as Must Support.
 This flag is used to indicate that the element plays a critical role in defining and sharing risk adjustment coding gaps, and implementations SHALL understand and process the element.